Site icon Lights Out ●●●●●

 Until 2021, Toro Rosso scored only five points at the Mexico City Grand Prix: the second-fewest of any current team.
 On their first appearance as AlphaTauri in 2021, Pierre Gasly recorded the team’s best result at the track with fourth place.
 Daniel Ricciardo added more points to the team’s tally in 2023, finishing seventh.

 Prior to 2021 the team had scored on three occasions: Max Verstappen finished ninth in 2015, while Gasly picked up one point with a tenth place finish at the track in 2018 and two points for ninth place in 2019.
-Neither diver scored in 2022; the team’s only point-less race here since 2018.
+Neither diver scored in 2022, while 2024 (their first appearance at the track under their new RB guise) was the team’s second point-less race here since 2018.

-The team have recorded three DNFs so far at the track: Brendon Hartley was forced out of the race with engine problems in 2017, while Yuki Tsunoda crashed out on Lap 1 in 2021 and was eliminated in a collision with Daniel Ricciardo in 2022.
+The team have recorded four DNFs so far at the track: Brendon Hartley was forced out of the race with engine problems in 2017, while Yuki Tsunoda crashed out on Lap 1 in both 2021 and 2024 and was eliminated in a collision with Daniel Ricciardo in 2022.

 2019 marked the first time that both Toro Rosso drivers reached Q3 at the Mexico City Grand Prix.
 Daniil Kvyat qualified ninth, while Pierre Gasly qualified in tenth.
 Gasly bettered that result in 2021, qualifying fifth, as both of the team’s drivers reached Q3 once again.